 This course has been designed to understand the concepts of building science and management systems, which includes natural lighting, artificial/electrical lighting, acoustics, building management/automation systems - their design/planning considerations.
+Prerequisite

-COs Course Outcome Statement Weightage in % CO1 Identify the relationship between Multidisciplinary services- BMS/BAS in a built environment.
+On the succe essful completion of the course students will be able to COs Course Outcome Statement Weightage in % CO1 Identify the relationship between Multidisciplinary services- BMS/BAS in a built environment.
 Understand (10%) CO2 Comprehend the fundamentals of day lighting, artificial lighting and their importance in building design.
 Understand (20%) CO3 Appreciate the science behind acoustics, principles of acoustical design for spaces/typologies which require good hearing conditions.
 Understand (20%) CO4 Demonstrate the knowledge in evolving lighting layouts and acoustical design for various project typologies.
 Apply (30%) CO5 Choose appropriate design strategies of daylighting and Acoustics to achieve optimum standards of comfort within a built environment.
 Analyze (10%) CO6 Relate and comprehend the integration of building management systems involved in buildings and their arrangement through case examples.
 Understand (10%)

-Assessment Pat ssessment Pattern: Cognitive Domain

-Cognitive Continuous S Assessment Test Assi gnment Terminal Examination
+Cognitive Continuou s Assessment Test Assi gnment Terminal Examination

 Levels I 2 1 2

 Understand 60 60 50 50 60

 Apply 30 30 40 40 30

 Analyze 10 10 10 10 10